 But alarms can help.
 And some home insurers offer discounts on approved, monitored alarms.

-The latest (2017) crime statistics suggest 32% of homes now have a burglar alarm of some sort, up slightly and part of a rising trend.
-While one third (33%) of home owners increase security as part of general home improvements, 45% do so because of rising crime, such as a burglary at a friend’s or neighbour’s.
+The latest (2018) crime statistics suggest 31% of homes now have a burglar alarm of some sort, down slightly from last year (32%), but part of a general rising trend.
+While almost a third (31%) of home owners increase security as part of general home improvements, 45% do so because of rising crime, such as a burglary at a friend’s or neighbour’s.

 The British Security Industry Association (BSIA) estimates that, of the approximate eight million homes with alarms, 30% are audible-only alarms – alarms that ring or have a siren but are not monitored – and just 2% are remotely monitored alarms.